holochain/docs-pages/src/tutorials/coreconcepts/simple_micro_blog.md

 ## Key takeaways
 - Entries are only located via their hash.
-- Two identical entires will have the same hash and be treated as the same entry.
+- Two identical entries will have the same hash and be treated as the same entry.
 - Links create a connection between something you know and something you don't.